Frank L. Rice, PhD, President and Chief Scientist

 The result of these discoveries are the basis of Intidyn's emphasis of studying normal and diseased skin as an integrated, muti-system entity.
 This approach is applicable to other tissues as well.

-Dr. Rice is currently a Professor in the Center for Neuropharamcology and Neuroscience at Albany Medical College where he has been on the faculty since 1980.
-Previously he was on the faculty of the University of Lausanne, Switzerland, and the Johns Hopkins School of Medicine.
-He has a BS in Biology from Lebanon Valley College in Annville, PA, and a PhD in Anatomy from Johns Hopkins.
+Dr. Rice is an Adjunct Professor in the Department of Biomedical Sciences at the State University of New York at Albany.
+He was previously a Professor in the Center for Neuropharamcology and Neuroscience at Albany Medical College for 33 years and on the faculty of the University of Lausanne, Switzerland, and the Johns Hopkins University School of Medicine.
+He has a BS in Biology from Lebanon Valley College in Annville, PA, and a PhD in Anatomy from Johns Hopkins University.